alexanderhxs/CrashPredictionExtension/README.md

 * **`observation period: 6`**: The number of past time steps (frames) provided as input to the model.
 * **`prediction horizon: 3`**: The number of future time steps (frames) the model is expected to predict.

-The framework utilizes a **"Rolling Prediction"** or **"Sliding Window"** approach to generate individual test scenarios.
+The Atlas-Benchmark utilizes a **"Rolling Prediction"** or **"Sliding Window"** approach to generate individual test scenarios.
 For each agent's trajectory, a window of size 9 (6 observation + 3 prediction) slides over the data.
 The first 6 data points serve as the observation, and the subsequent 3 data points act as the Ground Truth (GT) for evaluation.
 This method mimics real-time prediction and generates a comprehensive set of scenarios for training and evaluation.

 ---

 ### Prediction Mode/Setting

-The evaluation of prediction models is conducted within a structured framework that employs specific metrics and analysis tools.
+The atlas-benchmark employs the following metrics and notebock interfaces to use the different models and evaluate the predictions.

 **Evaluation Metrics:**
 The accuracy of predictions is assessed using standard metrics: